-- To assist students in their understanding of academic requirements
+- Assist students in their understanding of academic requirements

-- To encourage students to take an active role in the advisement process
+- Encourage students to take an active role in the advisement process

-- To foster a positive working relationship between students, advisors and faculty
+- Foster a positive working relationship between students, advisors and faculty

-- To individualize support for students in degree and course-planning
+- Individualize support for students in degree and course-planning

-- To be consistent in the academic advising experience for all students
+- Be consistent in the academic advising experience for all students

-- To provide stronger collaboration and referrals between academic advisors and other offices including Career Services.
+- Provide stronger collaboration and referrals between academic advisors and other offices including Career Services

 Role of Academic Advising

-- Aid students in developmental transitions, especially from secondary school to college
+- Aiding in developmental transitions, especially from secondary school to college

-- Clarify the program/curriculum requirements particularly as they relate to the Jesuit model of education and the Five Dimensions
+- Clarifying program and curriculum requirements, particularly as they relate to the Jesuit model of education and the Five Dimensions

-- Introduce the students to resources for academic and career success
+- Introducing students to resources for academic and career success

-- Faculty Advisors (for students who have completed 59 credit hours) continue to help with educational planning and also offer a disciplinary perspective on identifying students’ interests and information on specific majors and careers.
+- Faculty advisors (for students who have completed 59 credit hours) help with educational planning and also offer a disciplinary perspective on identifying students’ interests and information on specific majors and careers.

-- The Career Counselor helps students to identify career options and to obtain internships/work experience in those fields.
+- The career counselor helps students to identify career options and to obtain internships and work experience in those fields.